 The arch that frames Mt Whitney is also a must see.
-It is accessible via a half mile walk and provides a perfect place to have a picnic or just take some nice pictures.
+It is accessible via a half-mile walk and provides a perfect place to relax or just take some beautiful pictures.
 I detailed how to get there in this post on the Mobius Arch.

 This small and flat rock is much tinier then Mobius Arch but still unique.
-It has a straight rock that connects the two pieces and provides a bench or a small arch for the passer by.
+It has a straight rock that connects the two pieces and provides a bench or a small arch for the passerby.

 Heart Arch is one of the easiest to find of the Alabama Hills arches.
 One of the best viewpoints is just from the parking lot for Mobius Arch.
-I haven’t walked any closer to it then this myself, but it is a great shot from here if you have a zoom lens.
+I haven’t walked any closer to it then this myself, but you can get an excellent shot from here if you have a zoom lens.

 Eye of the Alabama Hills Arch

-After heading past the Mobius Arch parking area you will head down and up a small hill before the road bends to the left.
-Along this stretch of road you will see the Eye of the Alabama Hills arch up in the hill to the right.
-There is a small parking lot past it if you want to park and walk up to the arch as well or you can just take a picture from the road.
+After heading past the Mobius Arch parking area, you will continue down and up a small hill before the road bends to the left.
+Along this stretch of road, you will see the Eye of the Alabama Hills arch up in the hill to the right.
+There is a small parking lot past it if you want to park and walk up to the arch as well or you can take a picture from the road.